The Marine Corps Physical Conditioning Program has two main components: the physical fitness test (PFT) and the Body Composition Program.

 - Ages 51+: 29%

-While on the Body Composition program, if a Marine fails to lose the required weight/body fat to get within standards, he/she can ultimately be discharged from the Marine Corps.
-If the Marine meet the new standards, he or she will be removed from the BCP and allowed to stay in the service.
+While on the Body Composition Program, if a Marine fails to lose the required weight/body fat to get within standards, they ultimately can be discharged from the Marine Corps.
+If the Marine meet the new standards, they will be removed from the BCP and allowed to stay in the service.

 Want to Learn More About Military Life?